 Criminal Defense and Prisoner Advocacy Clinic

 Students in the Clinic represent indigent defendants facing trial in misdemeanor cases in the Superior Court for the District of Columbia, and those convicted of crime in parole and probation hearings.
 Students interview and counsel clients, investigate cases, draft and argue motions, examine witnesses, make bail and sentencing arguments, and in some instances conduct complete trials.

 Criminal Justice Clinic

-Students in the Criminal Justice Clinic represent defendants in misdemeanor cases in the District of Columbia Superior Court and residents of the Lorton prison in post-conviction matters.
+Students in the Criminal Justice Clinic represent defendants in misdemeanor cases in the District of Columbia Superior Court.
 The most common charges include assault, prostitution, drug possession, theft, unlawful entry, destruction of property, shoplifting, and weapon offenses.